terra-quantum-public/tq42sdk/docs/source/Python_Developer_Guide/Working_with_Datasets.md

 - `description` is the description of the newly created dataset.

 - `url` is the url for the newly created dataset.
 This is where the data is pulled from.

+- `file` is the file path to upload to the newly created dataset.
+This is where the data is pulled from.

+NOTE: Only choose one, url or file

 - `sensitivity` is a flag set to indicate the sensitivity of the newly created dataset.
 Values can be found in the enum `DatasetSensitivityProto`.